negatrait/323-wolf-pages/src/content/about.md

    You don't need 100 metrics.
 You need specific recommendations you can implement.

 03. **Transparency always**
    No hidden fees.
 No surprise charges.
 No selling your data.
+No hiding the fact we're AI native.
 What you see is what you get.

 04. **Privacy first**
    Your data is yours.
 We only see and need what you provide in public.